griffithlab/pmbio.org/_posts/0004-04-01-Somatic_CNV_Calling.md

 unzip createCustomAnnotations.v1.tar.gz
 ```

-The script expects our fasta file to be split by chromosome, we can achieve this with the [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) utility.
+The script expects our genome fasta file to be split by chromosome, we can achieve this with the [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) utility.
 Go ahead and make a new directory called `/workspace/data/raw_data/references/GRCh38_full_analysis_set_plus_decoy_hla_split` to store the result of the split.
 We then run [faSplit](https://bioconda.github.io/recipes/ucsc-fasplit/README.html) and give it the following positional parameters:

-1. byname: tells the program to split the fasta by each record name (i.e. chromosome)
+- byname: tells the program to split the fasta by each record name (i.e. chromosome)
-2. GRCh38_full_analysis_set_plus_decoy_hla.fa: location of the multi-record fasta
+- GRCh38_full_analysis_set_plus_decoy_hla.fa: location of the multi-record fasta
-3. GRCh38_full_analysis_set_plus_decoy_hla_split/: directory to output the results
+- GRCh38_full_analysis_set_plus_decoy_hla_split/: directory to output the results

 We also need to make sure we create an index for our new fasta with `samtools faidx`.

 ```bash
 # make new directory and change directories
 mkdir -p /workspace/data/raw_data/references/GRCh38_full_analysis_set_plus_decoy_hla_split